jeffvance/glusterfs-hadoop-install/glusterfs/README.txt

-		GlusterFS-Hadoop Packaging and Deployment
+		GlusterFS-Specific Preparation Notes

-  NOTE: this script is not meant to be run stand-alone.
-It is automatically invoked by the common ../prep_node.sh script (top-most directory).
+  NOTE: the script(s) contained in the glusterfs/ directory are not meant to be
+    run stand-alone.
+They are automatically run by the common ../prep_node.sh script in top-most directory.

 General packaging and generic install directions are found in the parent directory README file.
 This directory contains files and/or scripts used to perform non-RHS, glusterfs-specific volume preparations that are not part of the common installation process.

-  Currently, this includes:
+Currently, glusterfs-specific preparations include:
   - getting the current glusterfs-hadoop plugin (JAR file),
   - installing xfs if needed,
-  - installing glusterfs if needed.
+  - installing openJDK Java if needed

-  Note: RHS-specific preparations will omit files in this directory.
+  - installing and starting gluster.